Is Individual Table Tennis Coaching Right for You?

 How often should I take table tennis lessons?

-Many players improve steadily with weekly lessons, but the right frequency depends on your goals and schedule.
+Many players improve steadily with weekly lessons, but the right frequency depends on your goals, schedule and how much you practise between sessions.

 Is group training or individual coaching better?